 Dan Adams resigns his position as prosecutor on the district attorney's staff and sets out to clean up a gang of fake-accident racketeers.
 He gets a job with an insurance company, and assures the company president he will get the goods on the gang or die in the attempt.
 At the company offices, he meets Carol Carter and she, believing he is a shyster (possibly redundant) lawyer in the employ of the racketeers gives him as little help as possible.
 Dan visits his brother Eddie, who is mixed up with the gang and tries to make him break away.
 Eddie is belligerent but finally, because of the pressure brought by Dan and his wife Tonia, agrees to go straight.
 The gang, led by "Duke" Trotti, fears he will squeal and they kill him, plus they make his death look like an accident and plan to collect on it.
 Dan is closing in on the gang when Carol, who is now his assistant, comes up with some conclusive evidence, but "Duke" has plans to get rid of her before she can give the information to Dan.
 Written by

 Les Adams <email@example.com>

 Did You Know?

 This film was first telecast Thursday 10 July 1941 on New York City's newly launched first full time television station WNBT (Channel 1) which had been previously been identified as W2XBS, during its preceding experimental years.
-Post-WWII television viewers got their first look at it in New York City Sunday 8 June 1947 on WCBS (Channel 2) and in Los Angeles Sunday 1 May 1949 on KTLA (Channel 5).
+Post-WWII television viewers got their first look at it in New York City Sunday 8 June 1947 on WCBS (Channel 2), in Cincinnati Sunday 7 March 1948 on WLWT (Channel 4), and in Los Angeles Sunday 1 May 1949 on KTLA (Channel 5).
 See more